sbt/sbt-header/README.md

 ## Integration with other plugins

 This plugin by default only handles `managedSources` and `managedResources` in `Compile` and `Test`.
-For this reason you need to tell sbt-header when it should also add headers to additional files managed by other plugins.
+For this reason you need to tell sbt-header if it should also add headers to additional files managed by other plugins.

 ### sbt-twirl / play projects